Sinepel/Sinepel/README.md

 Hello everyone!

 I'm BOULANGER Constantin, CTO of the MDWeb agency.
-We are a Lille agency specialized in the creation and maintenance of e-commerce websites.
+We are a **Prestashop Platinum partner**, specialized in the creation and maintenance of e-commerce websites.

 I'm also a blogger on [https://constantin-boulanger.fr](https://constantin-boulanger.fr) where I share my technical and e-commerce experience to the greatest number.